Accessible Canada Act (ACA)

 What is the ACA?

-The ACA was enacted July 11, 2019.
+The ACA came into force July 11, 2019.
 The purpose of this ACA is to provide benefits to all persons, especially persons with disabilities, through a Canada without barriers.
 The realization of this, within the purview of matters coming within the legislative authority of Parliament, is to come on or before January 1, 2040.
 The ACA aims to achieve this by identifying and removing barriers, and preventing new barriers, in the following areas: employment, built environment, information and communication technologies, communications beyond information and communication technologies, procurement of goods & services, design and delivery of programs and services, and transportation.

 Types of organizations ACA applies to: